 - After that, you construct a watchlist.
 The number of stocks in this list should not exceed 30 as you will struggle to research them properly.
 Next, find out more about these companies in the watchlist – including their activities, profitability, and peers’ performance.
 Lastly, you invest only when you feel the stock has satisfied all your conditions.

-What is the “Risk-Reward” for buying AIM stocks?
+The “Risk-Reward” for buying AIM stocks

 AIM stocks are just like main market shares, albeit smaller.
 So they retain one key characteristic of a stock, namely, volatility.
 Prices could go up 200% and down 60% over a short period of time.
 But AIM stocks have one great factor going for them: Growth.

 These AIM-listed firms are often young, dynamic, and fast-growing.
 Take Fevertree Drinks, the leading supplier of premium carbonated mixers.
 The stock soared 10x over a 4-year period as sales and earnings outperformed.
+But more recently, it has traded far lower.